Scrap Metal (band): History

 Scrap Metal were formed as a reggae, country, rock band in 1983 in Broome by Michael Ambi on lead vocals, Alan Pigram on guitar, Phillip Pigram on drums, Stephen Pigram on vocals and guitar and Michael Teh on bass guitar.
 The two eldest Pigram brothers, Alan and Stephen, had performed together in bands since 1977 and Phillip joined for Scrap Metal.
 Broome had a history of ocean fishing and pearl diving, which attracted culturally diverse groups; the members had Aboriginal, Irish, Filipino, French, Chinese, Scottish, Indonesian and Japanese heritage.
-Besides local shows, the group would travel 220 km to Derby or 612 km to Port Headland to perform.
+Besides local shows, the group would travel 220 km to Derby or 612 km to Port Hedland to perform.
 Due to the town's isolation, "[they] weren't reared on the traditional Aussie rock and roll ritual - that is, they didn't get their weekly dose of Sunday night Countdown to keep them abreast of music trends."
 Ambi drowned in 1985 and was replaced on vocals by Johnny Albert.
 Duncan Campbell, their talent manager, joined on keyboards.